Another new nematophyte in the Rhynie

 A tolerably well preserved

-weft of tubes with characteristic features is only seen on the right in
+weft of tubes with characteristic features is only seen near the right end in

 Fig.1.
 The following pictures, width 1.4mm, show details from there.